 Alternatively, there are lots of options on the market for creams that will easily wash out of your nappies.

-If you have any questions regarding the care of your premium cloth nappies, please just contact us at email@example.com or just click on the contact us link located at the bottom of our website we check this twice daily.
+If you have any questions regarding the care of your premium cloth nappies, please just contact us at firstname.lastname@example.org or click on the contact us link located at the bottom of our website, we check this twice daily.